 - The ‘triple cooked chips’ were among my food highlights of the year

 Despite a few flaws the Langley has shot to the top of my list of Marriotts that I can’t wait to re-visit.
-The location and buildings are beautiful, the staff are charming and there’s a beautifully relaxed atmosphere to the property.
+The location and buildings are beautiful, the staff members are charming and there’s a beautifully relaxed atmosphere to the property.

-It should be noted that this is far from a cheap property to visit (even if you’re paying with points) as the cost of food, drinks, and spa services are on the high side…but that’s not unique to the Langley.
+It should be noted that this is far from a cheap place to visit (even if you’re paying with points) as the cost of food, drinks, and spa services are on the high side…but that’s not unique to the Langley.
 Most high-end properties can be a drain on your wallet if you’re not careful.